- Doctors & Departments

 If your child is born with D-type transposition, he or she may require medication and surgery very soon after birth.
 Most often, children are treated in the intensive care unit with intravenous (IV) medication and oxygen.
 Sometimes a breathing tube may be necessary for a short time.

 The only treatment for D-type transposition of the great arteries is heart surgery.
 The best and most common surgery is the arterial switch procedure, which is performed by pediatric cardiac surgeons.
-During this surgery, the pulmonary artery and aorta are switched back to their normal positions and the coronary arteries are also switched along with the large blood vessels.
+During this surgery, the pulmonary artery and aorta are switched back to their normal positions and the coronary arteries and large blood vessels are also switched.
 Any holes in the heart will also be repaired.

 After surgery, most children with transposition of the great arteries go on to live normal, healthy lives, but should be followed by a cardiologist for some time after surgery.